 A new floating window containing an area can be created from.
 (Not available in some editors.)

 The new window is a fully functional window, which is part of the same instance of Blender.
 This can be useful, e.g. if you have multiple monitors.

-You can also create a new window from an existing area by Shift-LMB on the area corner, then drag outward slightly.
+You can also create a new window from an existing area by pressing Shift-LMB on an area corner, then dragging outward slightly.

-The maximized area fill the whole application window.
-You can maximize an area withmenu entry or keyboard shortcut.
-To return to normal size, use the keyboard shortcut again or the Back to Previous button on the Topbar.
+Expands the Area so it fills the whole window (while keeping the Topbar and Status Bar visible).
+To return to normal size, use the keyboard shortcut again or click the Back to Previous button in the Topbar.